-Described by those involved as a lifestyle, not a job, floristry isn’t just a bed of roses.
-Early mornings, long shifts and busy periods are matched by quiet times; but if they don’t scare you, you might make it work.
+Described by those involved as a lifestyle, not a job, florist work isn’t just a bed of roses.
+The florist job description is varied, including early mornings, long shifts, and busy periods that are matched by quiet times; but if they don’t scare you, you might make it work.

 Training to Become a Florist